milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Meeting Annelise.md

 Emi: "I'm so sorry!
 I didn't see you there.
 Are you okay?"

-???: "O-oh, um, yes!
+UK Annelise: "O-oh, um, yes!
 I'm fine.
 I was just. . . lost in my books, so I didn't realize someone else entered the room. . ."

 *The girl answers in a meek voice that is barely audible.
 It nearly takes all of my concentration to make out what she's saying.*